Understand the AppExchange Product Lifecycle

 - Describe what happens in each stage of the AppExchange product lifecycle.

 You know that the AppExchange Partner Program supports you on the journey from idea to marketplace, but what does that journey look like?
 In this unit, we introduce you to the six stages of the AppExchange product lifecycle.
 You’ll also learn how this development model positions you for success.
-But first, let’s talk about the kinds of things you can build and sell using the Salesforce platform: apps, Lightning components, Bolt solutions, Lightning Data solutions, and Flows.

 - Custom fields on standard objects